renovatebot/renovate/docs/usage/config-presets.md

 ## Preset Parameters

-If you browse the "default" presets, you will see some that contain parameters, example:
+If you browse the "default" presets, you will see some that contain parameters, e.g.:

 ```json
     "labels": {